 This step is often taken in conjunction with isolation.
-Even while your parrot is in quarantine, be sure to visit it regularly.
-Leaving the parrot alone for too long without any company will increase its stress level.
+Even while your parrot is in quarantine, visit it regularly.
+Leaving the parrot alone without any company will increase its stress level.

-Talk to your parrot during these visits, acting as though nothing has changed.
-We appreciate that this will be tough.
-You will quite understandably be upset to see your parrot in such a condition.
-Chatting away to your bird will take its mind off health concerns, though.
+Talk to your parrot during these visits as if nothing has changed.
+You’ll understandably be upset seeing your parrot in such a condition, but chatting with your bird will take its mind off its illness.

 3/ Keep the Parrot in A Calm State

-Keeping a parrot calm and avoiding stress are not the same thing.
-Stress is an immediate and visceral reaction to external circumstances.
-Ensuring a parrot remains calm is related to how you interact on a day-to-day basis.
+Keeping a parrot calm and avoiding stress isn’t the same thing.
+Stress is an immediate and visceral reaction to external circumstances, so maintaining calmness is related to how you interact.

-Think about the environment that your parrot is living in.
-As established, your parrot will be somewhere a little quieter, away from other birds of footfall.
+Think about the environment your parrot is living in.
+As established, your parrot will want to be somewhere quieter, away from other birds of footfall.
 Think about where this location is, though.
 Will your parrot be subjected to external noise from outside a window?

-Be mindful of how you talk to a very unwell parrot.
-Always use a soft and soothing voice.
-Raised voices will be intimidating.
-The more hectic your parrot grows, the less pleasant its final days will be.
+Be mindful of how you talk to an unwell parrot.
+Always use a soft and soothing voice because raised voices are intimidating.
+An agitated parrot’s final days will be less pleasant.

 4/ Ignore Negative Behaviors

-Behaviors that may be considered unwelcome could include feather plucking.
+Behaviors considered unwelcome could include feather plucking.
 If the parrot is already losing feathers, it may be upsetting to watch it remove more.
-Sick parrots find this calming, though.
-Self-soothing through plucking.
+Sick parrots find this calming, self-soothing through plucking.

-As discussed, your parrot may also be a little more aggressive than usual.
+As discussed, your parrot may also be more aggressive than usual.
 Pecking can be an act of self-defense and preservation.
-If a parrot is in pain, it may lash out a little.
-Avoid unnecessary handling of your parrot during this time.
+If a parrot is in pain, it may lash out.
+Avoid unnecessary handling at this time.

-Naturally, you will want to spend time with your parrot.
+Naturally, you’ll want to spend time with your parrot.
 Do so by offering praise in a soft, gentle tone every time your parrot is calm.
-Back this up with treats, such as nuts.

 5/ Wrap the Parrot in a Soft Blanket

 Dying parrots also lose strength in their feet.
-As a result, perching becomes increasingly tricky.
-A blanket gives your bird somewhere to place its feet, reducing the risk of a fall.
-If a parrot struggles to grasp a perch, sitting on your finger will be just as troublesome.
+As a result, perching becomes difficult.
+A blanket gives your bird somewhere to place its feet, reducing the risk of falls.

-Wrapping a parrot in a blanket will make handling or petting more pleasurable.
-A parrot may instinctively look to spread its wings and fly when out of the cage.
-Very sick parrots struggle to achieve this, even if instinct compels them to try.
+Wrapping a parrot in a blanket will make petting more pleasurable.
+A parrot may instinctively spread its wings and fly when out of the cage.
+Very sick parrots struggle, even if instinct compels them to try.

 Wrap a parrot and a blanket and hold them close to your body.
-A gentle hug will soothe the bird.
-It will feel considerably calmer knowing that its cherished owner is on hand to offer support and protection.
+It’ll feel considerably calmer knowing its cherished owner is on hand to offer support and protection.

 The blanket will also increase your parrot’s body temperate.
-Warmth is essential, as dying birds shed feathers.
-The colder your parrot gets, the faster its demise will arise.
-The blanket alone will not be sufficient, though.
-Also, consider ambient temperature.
+Warmth is essential, as dying birds shed feathers; the colder your parrot gets, the faster its demise will arise.

 6/ Maintain a Comfortable Room Temperature

-It may be difficult to heat a sizeable room to this level.
-A heat lamp may be a better solution, as long as this is not shining straight on your parrot.
-Use a lamp that will not create illumination.
+It may be hard to heat a sizeable room to this level.
+A heat lamp may be a better solution, as long as this isn’t shining straight on your parrot.
+Use a lamp that doesn’t produce illumination.

 While dying parrots relish warmth, getting your parrot too hot is just as dangerous.
-If your parrot is flapping its wings but making no attempt to fly, it is overheating.
-Such conditions can lead to heatstroke.
-This will hasten a bird’s demise, as it burns excess energy attempting to cool off.
+If your parrot is flapping its wings but making no attempt to fly, it’s overheating.

 7/ Additional Out-of-Cage Time

-Think about your answer when considering your parrot’s needs.
-While dying parrots are lethargic, have trouble perching, and rarely fly, they’ll still enjoy some freedom.
+While dying parrots are lethargic, have trouble perching, and rarely fly, they enjoy some freedom.
 Leaving a parrot locked in its cage 24/7 is a low-key end.

 8/ Dim The Lights in The Room

-Dying parrots need their sleep more than at any other point in their life.
-When parrots start to wind down, they will sleep more and move less.
-A dim, dark room makes it easier for parrots to get this essential rest.
+Dying parrots need sleep more than at any other point.
+When parrots start to wind down, they’ll sleep more and move less.
+A dimly-lit room makes it easier for parrots to rest.

-If possible, get a dimmer switch for the room that houses your parrot.
-If this is not an option, avoid overhead lights.
-A lamp is preferable for your bird.
-The more bright light shines in a parrot’s eyes, the more agitated it will be.
+Get a dimmer switch for the room that houses your parrot.
+If this isn’t an option, avoid overhead lights.
+The more bright light shines in a parrot’s eyes, the more agitated it’ll feel.

-In addition, consider covering the cage of your parrot for prolonged periods.
+In addition, consider covering the cage.
 Putting a blanket or towel over the cage will calm the bird and encourage dozing.
-Darkness coupled with strange noises could be frightening for a parrot.
+Darkness coupled with strange noises could be frightening.

 9/ Keep Your Parrot Occupied

 Your parrot should be distracted from its ailing physical condition.
-While dying parrots are usually less interested in play and interaction, do what you can to keep your parrot’s mind occupied.
+While dying parrots are usually less interested in play and interaction, do your utmost to keep its mind occupied.

 Even healthy parrots grow bored of the same toys in their cage.
-Constantly offer new stimulation for your parrot.
-Pique its curiosity with different toys and peripherals.
-These do not need to be bird-specific.
-Toys designed for other animals could be ideal.
 Placing a favored treat, like unsalted peanut butter, inside a hollow toy may stimulate appetite.

 10/ Assist with Eating And Drinking

 Hand-feeding your parrot is the best way to provide sustenance.
-Here’s how to convince a parrot to enjoy food and water, even if it is instinctively disinterested:
+Here’s how:

 - Take your parrot’s favorite foods – pellets, fresh fruit, or vegetables – and grind them up.